-This programme leads to the integrated postgraduate programmes in (subject to meeting the eligibility criteria): M.Sc. in Mathematics (Men and Women) / M.Sc. in Physics (Men only) / M.Sc. in Chemistry (Men only)
+This programme leads to the integrated postgraduate programmes in (subject to meeting the eligibility criteria):

+M.Sc. in Mathematics (Men and Women) / M.Sc. in Physics (Men only) / M.Sc. in Chemistry (Men only)

 - In the first two years of study, all three subjects (Mathematics, Physics and Chemistry) are taught. - In the third year, the subject of specialization will determine the final degree awarded: B.Sc.
 (Hons.) in Mathematics or B.Sc.
+(Hons.) in Physics or B.Sc.
 (Hons.) in Chemistry.
 The courses will be from the chosen area of specialization.